SUBMIT YOUR EOI FOR MIDSUMMA'S 2026 HERO IMAGE

 Round 2

-• Midsumma to confirm that you are the finalist by Friday 2 August 2024
+• Midsumma to confirm that you are the finalist with feedback, due by by Wednesday 13 August 2025

 Note: These dates are negotiable pending an initial discussion.